Skip to content

 name: my-agent

-The workspace can be specified as a simple path:
+The working directory can be specified as a simple path:

 Or as an object (for future extensibility):